crush-157/serverless-saga/README.md

 You will need to use two ssh sessions here, one to run the server, the other to interact with it.

-If you prefer you can run the server in the background by using the -d flag:
+Or, if you prefer, you can run the server in the background by using the -d flag:

 `fn start -d`.